una/una.github.io/_posts/blog/2015-05-03-sass-pixel-art.md

 - `map-has-key($map, $key)` : Returns whether a map has a value associated with a given key.
 - `keywords($args)` : Returns the keywords passed to a function that takes variable arguments.

+I'm going to make a few more mario pixel art items, so I'm expanding my color pallet and I'm going to put them all in a map.
+Then I'll just write a mixin to read the map and create the pixel art!
+Because we're dynamically determining size via length of the `$row`, we can mix and match matrix grid sizes.

+You can also use anything to denote colors (letters, numbers, words) but I recommend sticking to single character strings because it helps you see the pixels visually by keeping them all mono-spaced.

+** create pixel mapper?

 Voila!
 It's Sass magicery!

-P.s. please never actually use this.
-It's terrible for performance, but perfect for just playing with code for fun :)
+**P.S. oh my gosh, please never actually use this in production.
+It's terrible for performance, but perfect for just playing with code for fun :)**